 From December to May, during the whale watching season, the Spouting Horn Beach Park is a great spot from which to watch beautiful humpback whales, have fun!

 Glass beach, should you visit it?

 If you follow a travel book, it will probably tell you to visit the glass beach.
 While it sounds exciting and somewhat exotic, we found it really hard to locate the beach.
 When we finally did, we were standing on some kind of factory site.
-It was kind of fascinating to walk on the smooth and incredibly colorful glass ‘pebbles’ shimmering in the sunshine, but we wouldn’t recommend going out of your way just to see it.
+It was fascinating to walk on the smooth and incredibly colourful glass ‘pebbles’ shimmering in the sunshine, but we wouldn’t recommend going out of your way just to see it.
 It has slowly eroded away over the years so now looks much less impressive.